petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0.md

 * Sales Development Representatives (SDRs)
 * Channel Account Managers (CAMs)

-Level 0 is also an ideal introduction to Liferay for anyone else involved with Liferay in any way including Professional Services, Developer, Support, Customer Success and so on.
+If you don't have one of the above roles, Level 0 is still an ideal introduction to Liferay for anyone, including Professional Services, Developer, Support, Customer Success, and more.

 ## Prerequisites

-There are no Liferay prerequisites for Level 0, however We recommend a general understanding of Enterprise Software and selling Enterprise Software.
+There are no Liferay prerequisites for Level 0; however, we recommend a general understanding of Enterprise Software and selling Enterprise Software.

 Start learning by getting an [Introduction to Liferay](./level-0/introudction-to-liferay.md).